codefoster/codefoster.com/source/_drafts/The-Counter-Principles-of-Metro-Style-Design.md

 # 4\.
 Do Less With More

 Pack that screen.
 You have millions of pixels at your disposal.
-You can use some for navigation, some for commanding, and if there&#39;s room left over you can even include your user&rsquo;s content.
+You can use some for navigation, some for commanding, and if there's room left over you can even include your user&rsquo;s content.

 *   Assure that users can orient themselves to your views within 7.5 minutes
 *   Adhere to a strict 45 button limit per view